 What is premature ejaculation?

-What causes premature ejaculation?
+What causes it?

 What are the symptoms?

-The main symptom is an uncontrolled ejaculation either before or shortly after intercourse begins.
+The main symptom of premature ejaculation is an uncontrolled ejaculation either before or shortly after intercourse begins.
 Ejaculation occurs before the person wishes it, with minimal sexual stimulation.

-How is premature ejaculation diagnosed?
+How is it diagnosed?

-How is it treated?
+How is premature ejaculation treated?

 Antidepressant medicines are sometimes used to treat premature ejaculation.
 These include medicines like clomipramine (Anafranil) and paroxetine (Paxil).
 They are used because one of their side effects is inhibited orgasm, which helps delay ejaculation.
-Tramadol (Ultram) is a medicine that has been used for many years to control pain.
-It can be used to delay ejaculation.
+There are also creams, gels, sprays, and wipes that may be used to treat premature ejaculation by reducing sensation.